The University of the Sunshine Coast is committed to the principles of equity and freedom from discrimination in employment and education.

 - Guidelines for the Resolution of Complaints - Staff

 - Sexual Assault, Sexual Harassment and Respectful Relationships (Students) - Governing Policy

 - Sexual Assault, Sexual Harassment and Respectful Relationships (Students) - Procedures

 Equal Opportunity (EO) Online training supports UniSC’s commitment to equity.
 This self-paced, interactive online training program provides theoretical knowledge and a practical understanding of how to apply equal opportunity principles in work and study environments.
 This program has been developed for the higher education sector by a consortium of Australian universities, using real-life case studies and examples.

 All new staff are required to complete EO Online within one week of commencement.
 It is recommended that staff re-visit EO Online material every two years to keep up to date with legislative changes, and to use the program as a resource when necessary.

-The training program is presented in two modules:
+The training program is presented in four modules:

-- Module 1 should be completed by all staff
+- Modules 1 to 3 should be completed by all staff

-- Module 2 should be completed by staff with managerial or supervisory responsibilities (although staff without supervisory responsibility are welcome to complete it)
+- Module 4 should be completed by staff with managerial or supervisory responsibilities (although staff without supervisory responsibility are welcome to complete it)

 Staff will need to register the first time EO Online is accessed.
 Select the University of the Sunshine Coast from a list of institutions provided and enter the following details: